03 Sep From Design to Code: Collaborating with Developers

 In general, I believe that we, as designers, should work towards fostering a strong sense of partnership with developers.
 Here are a couple of things we can do to strengthen this collaboration and bridge any gaps.

 I know, how cliche, but it is the core of this interaction.
 There will be situations during which developers may know something you don’t or that you know something they ignore, therefore, communication will ensure both of you are on the same page.
 Based on my experience, nothing beats in-person communication but sometimes it may not be an option.
 Phone calls & GoToMeetings can do the trick depending on what we are trying to accomplish.
 Something that has worked very well is having a Skype chat group with the developers.
 It acts as an open channel of communication to bounce ideas off and clarify any quick questions that arise.
-As this relationship builds up, both parties feel more comfortable and empowered to voice their needs and concerns.
+As this relationship builds, both parties feel more comfortable and empowered to voice their needs and concerns.

 After a couple of ideation cycles, we tend to run our designs by the developers to gauge their level of comfort and make sure the concepts are technically feasible.
 Depending on the team dynamic and process, we may cycle the designs by them before showing something to the client.
 The benefits of this are:

-- Designers can manage more effective design cycles
+- Designers managing more effective design cycles

 - Developers are not taken by surprise when they have to start implementing the designs